Enterprise Leadership Team

 Robert Stone, president and chief executive officer, and the talented individuals below are leading City of Hope toward the next horizon of treatments and cures for life-threatening diseases.

-Robert Stone is president and award-winning chief executive officer at the helm of City of Hope’s rapid evolution into a world leader in cancer research, treatment and prevention.
-Under his strategic and visionary direction, City of Hope is accelerating opportunities for high-impact discovery and
+Robert Stone is an award-winning chief executive officer at the helm of City of Hope’s rapid evolution into a world leader in cancer research, treatment and prevention.
+Under his strategic and visionary direction, City of Hope is accelerating opportunities for high-impact discovery and access to the

 Kristin Bertell is the chief philanthropy officer at City of Hope, a Charity Navigator four-star-rated organization, who provides strategic leadership for all of its philanthropic efforts, executing a diverse portfolio of fundraising programs and activities.